 2. Access to Health Records Act (Deceased Individual)

-Other types of requests may come from a variety of sources such as NHS organisations, government departments, housing associations, the police, the coroner, the courts, etc. - see table below:
+Other types of requests may come from a variety of sources such as NHS organisations, councils, government departments, housing associations, the police, the coroner, the courts, professional and regulatory bodies, etc. - see table below:

 Request Type Example(s) of Requests From